lillypad/badger/README.md

 # badger
 The swiss army knife for windows exploit development.<br/>
 ---ABOUT---
-- Version: 2.0
+Version: 2.1
-- Made By: Arc Network Security
+Made By: Arc Network Security
-- Website: www.arcnetworksecurity.com
+Website: www.arcnetworksecurity.com
-- This application is designed to be the Swiss Army Knife of windows exploit development
-- Allowing exploit developers to think more about development than the repetitive tasks done everyday
-- To participate in this project email lilly@arcnetworksecurity.com <br/>
+This application is designed to be the Swiss Army Knife of Windows exploit development Allowing exploit developers to think more about development than the repetitive tasks done everyday To participate in this project email lilly@arcnetworksecurity.com
+IMPORTANT: By using this application you indemnify and hold harmless Arc Network Security\nfor any unethical application or misuse of this software
----WHAT'S NEW---<br/>
+---WHAT'S NEW---
-- Alpha-numeric shellcode reference chart
-- RVA Table Bug Fixed
+- Only Supports IMAGE_EXPORT_DIRECTORY in .text Fixed
-- Supports more than one command at a time
+- Now supports more than one command at a time
-- Major code overhaul and cleanup from alpha
+- Major code clean up and overhaul from alpha version
-- Optional to list all functions with --list functionality<br/>
 ---FEATURES TO COME---
+- Security Cookie or Canary Enumeration
+- ASLR dll Entropy Test
 - SEH Detection and Enumeration
-- ASLR dll entropy test
-- Security Cookie or Canary Enumeration
 - Suggestions are welcome

 Examples: